crannull-banner-2025

 There are two principal bodies representing UK architects – the Architects Registration Board (ARB) and The Royal Institute of British Architects (RIBA).
 In order to offer services as an architect, it is mandatory for UK practitioners to register with the sector's regulator, the Architects Registration Board (ARB).

-Number of practices with 1 member of staff 7,280
+• Number of practices with 1 member of staff 5,537

-Number of practices with 2 members of staff 2 1,540
+• Number of practices with 2 members of staff 1,443

-Number of practices with 3 to 5 members of staff 1,226
+• Number of practices with 3 to 5 members of staff 1,204

-Number of practices with 6 to 10 members of staff 631
+• Number of practices with 6 to 10 members of staff 719

-Number of practices with 11 to 30 members of staff 267
+• Number of practices with 11 to 30 members of staff 301

-Number of practices with 31 to 50 members of staff 52
+• Number of practices with 31 to 50 members of staff 132

-Number of practices with over 50 members of staff 68
+• Number of practices with over 50 members of staff 57

-In terms of gender, the ACE report identified that 71% of registered architects were male and 27% female (prefer not to say – 2%).
-In terms of age, 12% were under 35, 35% were aged between 35 and 49, 32% were aged between 50 and 64, and 22% were aged 65 or over (we assume the total of 101% is as a result of rounding up).
+In terms of gender, the ACE report identified that 70% of registered architects were male and 29% female (prefer not to say – 1%).
+In terms of age, 13% were under 35, 37% were aged between 35 and 49, 34% were aged between 50 and 64, and 17% were aged 65 or over (we assume the total of 101% is as a result of rounding up).

-The ACE report also said that 28% were identified as sole practitioners, 29% were identified as partner/director, 9% were described as associates, and 22% were described as salaried employees in private practice.
+The ACE report also said that 17% were identified as sole practitioners, 32% were identified as partner/director, 13% were described as associates, and 22% were described as salaried employees in private practice.
 (Please note: as mentioned above, our downloadable database of 1,270 architectural practices does not include sole practitioner practices.)

 Current Market and Size

-The ACE report estimated that the value of the UK’s architectural market was €2,777,022 in 2022, and the breakdown for heritage/refurbishment and new build was 57% and 43% respectively.
-When analysing the type of projects, the report found:
+The ACE report estimated that the value of the UK’s architectural market was €3,704,431 in 2024, and the percentage breakdown for new build, heritage and other refurbishment was 48%, 17% and 35% respectively.
+When analysing the proportion of the market’s involvement by type of project, the report found:

-Private Housing 12%
+• Private Housing 54%

-Education 3%
+• Education 3%

-Public Housing 2%
+• Public Housing 7%

-Other Private 6%
+• Other Private 4%

-The monthly Future Trends Survey, carried out by the RIBA, provides a useful insight into the prevailing sentiment amongst UK when looking ahead to future workloads.
+The monthly Future Trends Survey, carried out by the RIBA, provides a useful insight into the prevailing sentiment amongst UK architects when looking ahead to future workloads.
 Construct UK provides regular summaries of these and most other construction industry surveys here

 Marketing and Promotion

-Throughout the ConstructUK Directory, we have detailed many of the communications channels open to suppliers targeting the architectural sectors of the UK and Ireland and we invite you to explore these pages to discover many of the resources available to construction product marketers.
+Throughout the ConstructUK Directory, we have detailed many of the communications channels open to suppliers targeting the architectural sectors of the UK and Ireland, and we invite you to explore these pages to discover many of the resources available to construction product marketers.

 More generally, it is worth remembering that architects, themselves, will generally prioritise aesthetics and, consequently, respond to visually presented information.
 It is also important to recognise that architects are time-poor and, therefore, any contact attempt needs to be perfectly timed.
-On this point, according to construction sales support specialists Crannull, architects are the second most marketed-to profession in the UK.
+On this point, according to construction sales support specialists, Crannull, architects are the second most marketed-to profession in the UK.

 Published in 2023, the NBS’s survey, What Specifiers Want, considered the specification preferences of various professional disciplines and found that 92% of architects are more likely to include named manufacturers when specifying products.
-The resulting, free to download, report provides valuable information on the approaches and attitudes of specifiers in terms of product selection, and it is worth noting that some 48% of all respondents to the survey worked at architectural practices.
+The resulting free-to-download report provides valuable information on the approaches and attitudes of specifiers in terms of product selection, and it is worth noting that some 48% of all respondents to the survey worked at architectural practices.

 Unsurprisingly, the internet is often a starting point for architects seeking construction product information.
 Search engines, product directories and manufacturer websites all provide useful data.
 Research for the Construction Media Index shows that architects use product directories significantly more than contractors, yet contractors use YouTube more than architects, for example.
 However, architects are keen readers of industry magazines and journals.

-Consequently, most of the time, architects will try and avoid unsolicited calls from suppliers, unless the timing coincides with the point at which they need to specify products.
+Most of the time, architects will try and avoid unsolicited calls from suppliers, unless the timing coincides with the point at which they need to specify products.
 When selecting products, they will, overwhelmingly, prefer to undertake their own research at the appropriate time.
 Research for the Construction Media Index confirmed that the preferred sources of product information and ideas for architects are manufacturer websites and online searches, and that their most trusted sources are CPD seminars, followed by the publications they regularly read, and then exhibitions and conferences.

 Therefore, to summarise this point - passive marketing is key to generating awareness and we have expanded on some of the principal communication channels below.